 It is Homes for Good's intention to enter into Housing Assistance Payment Contracts for Project Based Vouchers with prior year(s) PBV awardees.
 We anticipate entering into PBV Contracts for The Nel (a Homes for Good endeavor) which will contain 45 PBV units and a project in partnership with Cornerstone in Eugene, OR which will contain 8 Project Based Voucher units.
 Homes for Good is also exploring the possibility of converting tenant based VASH Vouchers to Project Based Vouchers.
-Homes for Good may issue Request for Proposals for additional Project Based Vouchers.
-As of March 2021 Homes for Good has 99 units of Project Based Vouchers under HAP Contract and another 99 Project Based Vouchers under award.
+Homes for Good has 99 units of Project Based Vouchers under HAP Contract and another 99 Project Based Vouchers under award.